 - Treat your loved one as an adult and a whole person.
 No matter how many health issues a senior has, they always deserve to be treated with respect and dignity.

 It’s likely that few people will want to follow all these suggestions, but please try to be open-minded.
-If even one of these small adjustments could measurably affect your anxiety level and cycle back to your care receiver, then it is well worth the effort.
+If even one of these small adjustments could reduce your caregiver stress level and cycle back to your care receiver and other family members, then it is well worth the effort.